This past fall, the first cohort of McCall MacBain Scholars arrived at McGill to begin their fully funded master’s or professional degrees.

 With the 2021-2022 academic year drawing to a close, we caught up with members of that trail-blazing cohort of Scholars and asked them to reflect upon their ground-breaking experience.

-As part of our Conversations with McCall MacBain Scholars series, we spoke with Raymond Tu who is studying pharmacology, with a focus on environmental health sciences, at McGill.
+As part of our Conversations with McCall MacBain Scholars series, we spoke with Helen Thai who is pursuing a Master of Science in Psychology at McGill.

-I was born and raised in Guelph, Ontario
+I was born and raised in Ottawa, Ontario.

-The post Conversations with McCall MacBain Scholars: Raymond Tu appeared first on McGill Reporter.
+The post Conversations with McCall MacBain Scholars: Helen Thai appeared first on McGill Reporter.

 Article courtesy of The McGill Reporter